Randolph Bourne: Education

-Life and works
+Career

-Bourne's face was deformed at birth by misused forceps and the umbilical cord was coiled round his left ear, leaving it permanently damaged and misshapen.
-At age four, he suffered tuberculosis of the spine, resulting in stunted growth and a hunched back.
-He chronicled his experiences in his essay titled, "The Handicapped - by one of them", considered a foundational work in disability studies.
-At age 23, he won a scholarship to study at Columbia University, from which he graduated in 1912 with a Bachelor of Arts degree and a Master's degree in 1913.
-He was a journalist and editor of the Columbia Monthly, and he was also a contributor to the weekly The New Republic since it was first launched in 1914, but after America entered the war, the magazine found his pacifist views incompatible.
-From 1913 to 1914, he studied in Europe on a Columbia Fellowship.
+Back in New York, Bourne became the contributing editor of The New Republic, for which he wrote articles which amounted to 30,000 words.
+In 1915 the government held preparedness talks about a potential declaration of war.
+The New Republic unequivocably supported them.
+However, Bourne objected to them, because of which his status became precarious.
+Consequently he turned to other publications, The Masses, The Dial, Seven Arts and The Atlantic Monthly as outlets for his articles.

-World War I divided American progressives and pitted an anti-war faction—including Bourne and Jane Addams—against a pro-war faction led by pragmatist philosopher and educational theorist John Dewey.
-Bourne was a student of Dewey's at Columbia, but he rejected Dewey's idea of using the war to spread democracy.
-(He was a member of the Boar's Head Society.)
-In his pointedly titled 1917 essay "Twilight of Idols", he invoked the progressive pragmatism of Dewey's contemporary William James to argue that America was using democracy as an end to justify the war, but that democracy itself was never examined.
-Although initially following Dewey, he felt that Dewey had betrayed his democratic ideals by focusing only on the facade of a democratic government rather than on the ideas behind democracy that Dewey had once professed to respect.
+World War I divided American progressives and pitted an anti-war faction - including Bourne and Jane Addams - against a pro-war faction led by pragmatist philosopher and educational theorist John Dewey.
+Bourne was a student of Dewey's at Columbia.
+However, he rejected Dewey's idea of using the war to spread democracy.
+(He was a member of the Boar's Head Society.
+In his pointedly titled 1917 essay Twilight of Idols, he invoked the progressive pragmatism of Dewey's contemporary William James to argue that America was using democracy as an end to justify the war, but that democracy itself was never examined.
+Although he initially followed Dewey, he felt that Dewey had betrayed his democratic ideals by focusing only on the facade of a democratic government rather than on the ideas behind democracy that Dewey had once professed to respect.

-Bourne was greatly influenced by Horace Kallen's 1915 essay, "Democracy Versus the Melting-Pot".
+Bourne was greatly influenced by Horace Kallen's 1915 essay, Democracy Versus the Melting-Pot.
 Like Kallen, Bourne argued that Americanism ought not to be associated with Anglo-Saxonism.
-In his 1916 article "Trans-National America," Bourne argued that the United States should accommodate immigrant cultures into a "cosmopolitan America," instead of forcing immigrants to assimilate to the dominant Anglo-Saxon-based culture.
+In his 1916 article Trans-National America Bourne argued that the United States should accommodate immigrant cultures into a cosmopolitan America instead of forcing immigrants to assimilate to the dominant Anglo-Saxon-based culture.